-Rhode Island has a business corporation tax and a franchise tax.
+Rhode Island has a business corporation tax but no franchise tax.
+(The state formerly did have a franchise tax but it was repealed as of 2015.)
 In addition, if income from your business passes through to you personally, that income will be subject to taxation on your personal Rhode Island tax return.

-Under Rhode Island’s business corporation tax, corporation income is taxed at a flat rate of 9.0%.
-While this makes it one of the highest corporate tax rates in the country, the rate potentially may be reduced to as low as 3% for qualifying companies that create new jobs.
-Also, there is a minimum business corporation tax of $500.
-Returns and payments are due on the 15th day of third month following the end of the corporation’s tax year.
+Under Rhode Island’s business corporation tax, as of 2018 C corporation income is taxed at a flat rate of 7.0%.
+Also as of 2018, the minimum business corporation tax is $400.
+Returns for traditional business corporations are due on the 15th day of fourth month following the end of the corporation’s tax year.
 For purposes of comparison, note that Rhode Island taxes personal income at marginal rates ranging from 3.75% to 5.99%.

-Note: While not subject to either of the foregoing taxes, LLCs and limited liability partnerships (LLPs), though not general partnerships, are subject to an annual fee in an amount equal to the minimum corporate tax, i.e., $500.
+As of 2018, S corporations are subject to the minimum tax of $400.
+While not subject to the business corporation tax, LLCs, limited liability partnerships (LLPs), and limited partnerships (LPs) are subject to an annual fee in an amount equal to the minimum corporate tax, i.e., $400 as of 2018.

 Let’s briefly look at additional details for five of the most common forms of Rhode Island business: corporations (i.e., C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
-Rhode Island corporations are subject to the greater of Rhode Island’s business corporation tax or franchise tax.
+Rhode Island corporations are subject to Rhode Island’s business corporation tax.

-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status; unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax.
-Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income; in other words, S corporations are “pass-through entities.”
+An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status; unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax.
+Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income; in other words, S corporations are pass-through entities.
 (Note that a shareholder’s share of the S corporation’s income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)
-Rhode Island recognizes the federal S election, and Rhode Island S corporations are not required to pay corporate income tax to the state; however, Rhode Island S corporations are required to pay the state’s franchise tax.
+Rhode Island recognizes the federal S election and Rhode Island S corporations are required to pay the minimum business corporation tax.
 Also, an individual S corporation shareholder will owe tax on his or her share of the corporation’s income.

-Example: For the 2012 tax year, your S corporation had net income of $200,000 and had $100,000 in authorized capital stock.
-The corporation will owe the minimum franchise tax of $500.
-In addition, each of the shareholders will pay tax on his or her individual state tax return on his or her portion of the corporation’s net income; each shareholder’s rate will vary depending on his or her overall taxable income for the year.
+Example: For the 2018 tax year, your S corporation had net income of $200,000.
+The corporation will owe the minimum corporation business tax of $400.
+In addition, each of the shareholders will pay tax on his or her individual state tax return on his or her portion of the corporation’s net income.
+Each shareholder’s rate will vary depending on his or her overall taxable income for the year.

-Limited Liability Companies (LLCs).
 Like S corporations, standard LLCs are pass-through entities and, generally speaking, are not required to pay income tax to either the federal government or the State of Rhode Island.
-However, Rhode Island LLCs are required to pay an annual fee equal to the minimum corporate tax of $500.
+However, Rhode Island LLCs are required to pay an annual fee equal to the minimum corporate tax of $400.
 In addition, an individual LLC member will owe tax on his or her share of the company’s income.

-Example: For the 2012 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $200,000.
-The LLC will owe the annual fee of $500.
-Each LLC member will pay tax on his or her individual state tax return on his or her portion of the company’s net income; each member’s rate will vary depending on his or her overall taxable income for the year.
+Example: For the 2018 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $200,000.
+The LLC will owe the annual fee of $400.
+Each LLC member will pay tax on his or her individual state tax return on his or her portion of the company’s net income.
+Each member’s rate will vary depending on his or her overall taxable income for the year.

-Partnerships.
 Income from general partnerships is distributed to the individual partners, who then pay tax on the amount distributed to them on both their federal and state tax returns.
-(LLPs are required to pay an annual fee equal to the minimum corporate tax of $500.)
+(LLPs and LPs are required to pay an annual fee equal to the minimum corporate tax of $400.)

-Example: For the 2012 tax year, your general partnership had net income of $200,000.
-Each partner will pay tax on his or her individual state tax return on his or her portion of the company’s net income; each partner’s rate will vary depending on his or her overall taxable income for the year.
+Example: For the 2014 tax year, your general partnership had net income of $200,000.
+Each partner will pay tax on his or her individual state tax return on his or her portion of the company’s net income.
+Each partner’s rate will vary depending on his or her overall taxable income for the year.